 National workshops providing baseline competency in working with Māori for non-Māori and Māori researchers alike.

-The first series of these workshops is now underway.
+The first and second series of these workshops is now underway.
 Sign up to our mailing list below to be notified when the third series is announced.

 The Hauora experience is a 4-week research placement in which students in their second semester of their Bachelor of Nursing Māori degree can shadow a research team or participate in a research project.
 This initiative is designed to provide both a “hands on” hauora (health) research experience for tauira (students) and to increase researcher engagement with Māori.

 Intake 1: Starting May 2nd 2022 with presentation day scheduled for 1st June

 Intake 2: Starting September 26th 2022 with presentation day 26th October